 Quiet hours are the hours in which most students sleep or study, and Quiet Hours must be maintained to avoid intrusion to adjoining rooms or hallways.
-During quiet hours, students may not congregate in the halls or stairwells and must restrict all visiting to individual rooms or lobby areas.
+During quiet hours, students who congregate must restrict their noise level to accommodate residents who are sleeping and studying.
 During quiet hours, conversations, stereos, televisions, and other activities should not be audible in the hallways and other public areas of University Housing.

 Courtesy Hours: 10:00 a.m.. - 10:00 p.m.

 Courtesy hours are designated periods during the day when residents may visit in the hallways, and play radios, stereos, or televisions at a moderate volume.
 During courtesy hours, all residents have an obligation to their neighbor’s right to a reasonable amount of privacy and are expected to honor the requests of others to restrict loud conversations, stereos, televisions, and other disturbing activities.

 Quiet Hours are in effect 24 hours a day throughout all University Housing during final examination periods.
 The final exam quiet hours begin at 6 p.m. on the last official class day, and continue through the last day of finals.